peterjmit/peterjmit.com/markdown/blog/why-should-you-upgrade-your-test-suite-to-phpspec-and-prophecy.md

 <h3 id="stub-methods">PhpSpec will force you to stub methods that you previously could ignore</h3>

-In Mockery, if you called a method that has not been explictly stubbed it would return an instance of `Mockery\Undefined`.
+In Mockery, if you call a method that has not been explictly stubbed it would return an instance of `Mockery\Undefined`.
 This is problematic, because if you use loose comparisons, your test suite may behave unexpectedly.
 If you consider the following block of code that was added in [this commit][5]